-The MVS system dump data sets can become full with unwanted SDUMPs that precede ASRA, ASRB, and ASRD abends (after either message DFHAP0001 or DFHSR0001).
+The MVS system dump data sets can become full with unwanted SDUMPs that precede ASRA, ASRB, and ASRD abends (after message DFHAP0001 or DFHSR0001).

 If CICS storage protection is active, you can suppress the system dumps caused by errors in application programs (after message DFHSR0001), while retaining the dumps caused by errors in CICS code (after message DFHAP0001).
-To do this, use either a CEMT SET SYDUMPCODE command, or an EXEC CICS SET SYSDUMPCODE command to suppress system dumps for system dump code SR0001.
-CEMT SET SYDUMPCODE(SR0001) ADD NOSYSDUMP
+To do this, use a CEMT SET SYDUMPCODE command, or an EXEC CICS SET SYSDUMPCODE command to suppress system dumps for system dump code SR0001.
+For example: CEMT SET SYDUMPCODE(SR0001) ADD NOSYSDUMP

 CICS uses dump code SR0001 if an application program was executing in user-key at the time of the program check or MVS abend.
-This is only possible if storage protection is active.
+This is possible only if storage protection is active.
 If the program was executing in CICS-key, dump code AP0001 is used instead.

-Where storage protection is not active, SDUMPs can be suppressed by suppressing dump code AP0001.
-However, note that this suppresses dumps for errors in both application and CICS programs.
+When storage protection is not active, you can suppress system dumps for system dump code AP0001.
+However, this suppresses dumps for errors in both application and CICS programs.
 The XDUREQ global user exit can be used to distinguish between AP0001 situations in application and CICS programs.

-For more information about the storage protection facilities available in CICS, see "Storage protection" on page 334.
+For more information about the storage protection facilities available in CICS, see "Storage protection" in the CICS Performance Guide.

 If you want SDUMPs for one of these transaction abends but not the other, select the one you want by using either a CEMT TRDUMPCODE or an EXEC CICS TRANDUMPCODE command.
-This specifies, on an entry in the dump table, that SDUMPs are to be taken for either ASRA, ASRB, or ASRD abends.
-For example, specifying:

-CEMT SET TRDUMPCODE (ASRB) ADD SYSDUMP
+This specifies, on an entry in the dump table, that SDUMPs are taken for ASRA, ASRB, or ASRD abends.
+For example, to add an entry to the dump table and ensure that SDUMPs are taken for ASRB abends.specify the following: CEMT SET TRDUMPCODE (ASRB) ADD SYSDUMP

-adds an entry to the dump table and ensures that SDUMPs are taken for ASRB abends.
-However, in this case the SDUMPs are taken at a later point than SDUMPs usually taken for system dump code AP0001 and SR0001.
+However, in this case, the SDUMPs are taken at a later point than SDUMPs usually taken for system dump code AP0001 and SR0001.

-For information about the DFHAP0001 and DFHSR0001 messages, see the CICS Messages and Codes and the CICS Problem Determination Guide.
+For information about the DFHAP0001 and DFHSR0001 messages, see CICS Messages and Codes Vol 1 and "Finding where a program check occurred" in the CICS Problem Determination Guide.